MG Software.

 Frequently asked questions

-Tailwind requires a different mindset - you combine utility classes instead of using pre-built components.
-The initial learning curve is slightly steeper, but many developers find Tailwind ultimately more productive since you don't need to write and maintain separate CSS files.
+Tailwind requires a different mindset: you combine utility classes instead of using pre-built components.
+The initial learning curve is slightly steeper, but the VS Code IntelliSense plugin with autocomplete makes the learning process significantly faster.
+Many developers find Tailwind ultimately more productive because you do not need to write, maintain, and debug separate CSS files.
+After about a week of intensive use, it feels natural to most developers and the productivity gains become apparent.

-Technically possible but strongly discouraged due to CSS conflicts and an unnecessarily large bundle.
+Technically possible but strongly discouraged due to CSS conflicts, specificity issues, and an unnecessarily large bundle.
+Both frameworks define utilities for the same properties (padding, margin, display) that will conflict with each other.
 Choose one framework per project.
-If migrating from Bootstrap to Tailwind, a gradual page-by-page approach is most practical.
+If migrating from Bootstrap to Tailwind, a gradual, component-by-component approach is most practical, where you remove Bootstrap only after all components have been fully converted to Tailwind utilities.

 MG Software